VCs’ carried interest is safe for now, preserved in a new tax bill released today

 Indeed, in summer of last year, the National Venture Capital Association, which represents venture firms’ interests, called Clinton’s plans to do away with carried interest “misguided” and of Trump’s similar promises to do away with carried interest, the organization said it would “threaten [the] entrepreneurial ecosystem,” said the NVCA.

 In fairness, the NVCA might have been right about Trump’s proposal.
-It suggested ending carried interest at long term capital gains rates and instead taxing it at 33 percent, which was the highest marginal tax bracket in his plan at the time.
+It suggested ending carried interest at long-term capital gains rates and instead taxing it at 33 percent, which was the highest marginal tax bracket in his plan at the time.
 That wasn’t the confusing part, though.
 What didn’t make sense to academics was a related plan to create a 15 percent business tax for members of partnerships and other pass-through business entities — which would probably destroy a lot more than the entrepreneurial ecosystem.
-(The very real concern: that pretty much business would restructure as a pass-through, and the country would essentially run out of tax dollars.)
+(The very real concern: that pretty much every business would restructure as a pass-through, and the country would essentially run out of tax dollars.)

-Former Goldman Sachs president turned White House Advisor Gary Cohn said last month on CNBC that Trump remains intent on eliminating the carried interest tax break even though it wasn’t specified in his tax framework.
+Former Goldman Sachs president turned White House advisor Gary Cohn said last month on CNBC that Trump remains intent on eliminating the carried interest tax break even though it wasn’t specified in his tax framework.

 “The president remains committed to ending the carried interest deduction,” he’d said.
 “As we continue to evolve on the framework, the president has made it clear to the tax writers and Congress.
 Carried interest is one of those loopholes that we talk about when we talk about getting rid of loopholes that affect wealthy Americans.”